 1K2.
 Jerseys must be worn in all races and shall cover the shoulders.
 No additional equipment, whether worn over or under a rider's uniform, which has the effect of reducing wind resistance is permitted, except in the case of inclement weather, additional covering designed solely to protect against precipitation or cold may be worn.
 However, shoe covers are permitted in any conditions.

 1K3.
-Electronic transmitting or receiving devices may be worn or carried by the rider or bicycle only in Category A road events, but not one-day criteriums.
+Non-handheld radios with only one earpiece may be worn or carried by the rider or bicycle only in road events except in Junior classes.

 1K4.
 Racing numbers.